What Happens if the Uninsured Motorist Does not Pay Damages Awarded by a Court?

 Concerned You Might Not Be Able To Collect On Your Uninsured Motorist Claim?

 Rosenfeld Injury Lawyers LLC can help you collect on a judgment against an uninsured motorist even if that person doesn't have any money.
 There are still other options at your disposal.
-If you have been harmed by an uninsured motorist, then call the Rosenfeld Injury Lawyers LLC today to obtain the recovery that is rightfully yours.
+If you have been harmed by an uninsured motorist, then contact the Rosenfeld Injury Lawyers LLC today to obtain the recovery that is rightfully yours.

 For additional information see the following pages: